 With the November 2026 elections in the forefront, there is likely to be limited legislative action in Washington, DC in the year ahead.
 To that end, the Port's draft 2026 federal agenda includes a more limited list of opportunities for progress as well as several areas that are potential risks or concerns.
 We anticipate a balanced effort of both "offense and defense" in the year ahead.

-Following Commission feedback on this draft legislative agenda, staff will revise and bring a final proposed agenda for full Commission approval.
-Staff will then begin engaging local and national partners to pursue the successful passage and implementation of these priorities.
+Following Commission approval, staff will then begin engaging local and national partners to pursue the successful passage and implementation of these priorities.

 FEDERAL LEGISLATIVE AGENDA

 I. Areas of Potential Progress